 Hiring good employees will make or break your business success.
 Creating success or failure when you're "shopping" for your new employee(s) has a lot in common with another kind of shopping - grocery shopping!

-To demonstrate these key interview tips, let's talk about dinner at home tonight.
+Imagine you've just gotten home from a long day at work.
 It’s spaghetti night at your house, and you’re looking forward to whipping up a tasty meal for your family.
 You open the fridge for green pepper, mushrooms and salad fixings.

-That's because busy and overwhelmed managers may tend to hire the first person they meet whose background sounds good, and who says all the right things in the interview.
+That's because busy and overwhelmed managers often tend to hire the first person they meet whose background sounds good, and who says all the right things in the interview.